polyaxon/polyaxon/templates/quick_start.md

         Ohterwise you can use kubectl to get the url.
      ```

 Congratulations!
-You've trained your first experiment with Polyaxon.
+You've trained your first experiments with Polyaxon.
 Behind the scene a couple of things have happened:

  * You uploaded your code, and created a git commit for this version of your code
  * You built a docker image with the latest version of your code
  * You ran the image with the specified command in the polyaxonfile
  * You persisted your logs and outputs to your volume claims
+ * You created a group of experiments to fine tune hyperparameters

 To gain a deeper understanding on how polyaxon can help you iterate faster with your experiments,
 please take some time to familiarize yourself with the [experimentation workflow](experimentation/concepts)